(she)

 I am especially interested in pursuing an interdisciplinary research program, combining computational empirical machine learning methods with theories of human language.
 My principal interests include: how language models learn and use generalizable grammatical abstractions, the interaction between structure and meaning representations in high-dimensional vector spaces, and using multilingual settings to test the limits of abstraction in language models.

-Georgia Tech Modern Languages Colloquium, Nov 2023 [slides]
+Nov 2023: Invited talk at the Georgia Tech Modern Languages Colloquium [slides]

 I was selected for the 2023 Rising Stars in EECS